May 18, 2023

 And because the program is digital and self-directed, people can use it anytime, anywhere they have an internet connection, for help—and they can control the pace.

 Peter said the program gave him practical tools to manage his anxiety that he continues to use, including a full-body relaxation technique and “worry-facing time,” where he picks a time each day to purposefully focus on the things that cause him anxiety.

 “I know I will never be able to overcome my worries completely,” he says, “but I feel like I have some tools and knowledge to turn to if I feel like I’m beginning to struggle again.”

 Therapy moves online

-Learn to Live reports the number of people engaging with their program has risen since the pandemic started.
-Recent surveys show an increasing number of Americans are connecting to help from self-directed, educational online tools like Learn to Live.
+Learn to Live reports the number of people engaging with their program has risen in recent years.
+Surveys show an increasing number of Americans are connecting to help from self-directed, educational online tools like Learn to Live.

-Mental health visits with clinicians either by phone or video also have surged in the past year and a half at Blue Cross, the state’s largest health plan, which offers a wide range of mental health resources.
+Mental health visits with clinicians either by phone or video also have surged in the past few years at Blue Cross, the state’s largest health plan, which offers a wide range of mental health resources.